 ^[249] The four countries of the Southern Cone opened their borders generally and gradually from the last quarter of 2021.
-R4V Southern Cone Platform, JNA, June 2022 by promoting access to employment, fostering self-employment opportunities, and enhancing financial inclusion.
-Women's needs remain central to the response, as will the provision of support to families with childcare and specialized care for elderly populations.252
+R4V Southern Cone Platform, JNA, June 2022.

 ^[250] Uruguay has received the highest proportion of new arrivals of refugees and migrants from Venezuela in the Sub-region since the beginning of 2022.
 In Argentina and Paraguay, the migratory balance has been positive in 2022.
 Bolivia has also more entries than exits considering official sources, but the balance is notoriously positive when irregular entries estimations are considered.